 Chaired by: Mary Norton & Michael Garland

 In 2006, an extensive county wide inventory of historic sites was highlighted throughout the county.
 The inventory was presented to the Barow County Commissioner and is on file at the EVHS offices for reference.

 Chaired by: Ted Porter

-The EVHS Newsletter is published up to four times annually, beginning in late January.
-Committee reports and articles should be delivered to the editors early in the quarter prior to publication.
+The EVHS Newsletter is published up to three or four times annually, beginning in late January.
+Committee reports and articles should be delivered to the editor early in the quarter prior to publication.
+Layout and graphics are done by Jeff Williams.

 Please submit any articles to EVHS for consideration.

 Oral History Committee

 The Oral History project was created as a result of the Historic Inventory Project completed in 2005 by EVHS under the leadership of Mary Norton.
 While working on the inventory project of historic places, it was discoved that while the places had storie to tell, individuals did as well.
 So many people’s stories are lost in time; the commitee now records the stories.
 Over 50 interviews have been completed.
 Interviews may be viewed at the EVHS office, Bartow History Museum and Cartersville Library.
 Serving as co-chairmen are Trey Gaines and Genie Jolly Certain.
 Committee members include Mary Norton, Salley Tonsmeire, Mina Harper and Joan Wade Carroll.

 Chaired by: John Lewis